pettersoderblom/CMDB/README.md

 # 🎬 Cineasternas Filmklubb – A Movie Site with Ratings, Reviews & Followers

-**Cineasternas Filmklubb** is a web-based application built as a school project by two students at Mid Sweden University.
+**Cineasternas Filmklubb** is a web-based application built as a school project by two students at Mid Sweden University in autumn 2024.
 This was our first project working with JavaScript, HTML, CSS, and API integrations.

 The site allows users to:
 - Search for movies using the OMDb API